phoenixframework/phoenix/guides/deployment/deployment.md

 The previous sections give an overview about the main steps required to deploy your Phoenix application.
 In practice, you will end-up adding steps of your own as well.
 For example, if you are using a database, you will also want to run `mix ecto.migrate` before starting the server to ensure your database is up to date.

-Overall, here is a script you can use as starting point:
+Overall, here is a script you can use as a starting point:

 ```elixir
 # Initial setup